A Step By Step Guide to SEO Your Blog Post

 One of your first points of reference for keywords should be Google’s AdWords Keyword Tool to get suggestions.
 Think of how you search for information on Google and apply the same principles to your research.
 There are a number of paid Keyword research tools which I will examine in another blog.

 During the keyword research phase, you should look for long tail keywords that have three to four phrases in them.
 These kinds of keywords are usually easier to rank for.
-Remember this is research and should only be limited to 1 hour.In keyword research phase, look for long tail keywords that have three to four phrases in them… Click To Tweet
+Remember this is research and should only be limited to 1 hour.In keyword research phase, look for long tail keywords that have three to four phrases in them for your SEO Click To Tweet

 Best Use of Your Keywords to SEO Your Blog Post